 Granted, I now live in the desert of Southern Arizona where we have 286 sunny days a year.
 Yes, I checked.

-These many days of constant sunshine — accompanied with almost unbearable heat in the Summer — could possibly have a substantial effect on my viewpoint about rain.
+These many days of constant sunshine and blue sky—accompanied with almost unbearable heat in the Summer—could possibly have a substantial effect on my positive viewpoint about rain.

 No one gets quite as excited about rain as us, desert dwellers.